This story was originally posted on June 13, 2018. It has been updated.

 Our children are growing up in a world very different from the one we were raised in.
 Their car seats have them looking backward, but our children are facing the future head-on.
 People often point to digital devices like the iPhone and Alexa when discussing how childhood has changed over a generation, but there's a huge human element transforming how kids experience the world.

-Research indicates that today's dads are more involved than ever before (👏👏👏) and it's changing the way kids see the world, and see themselves.
+Research from 2017 indicates that today's dads are more involved than ever before (👏👏👏) and it's changing the way kids see the world, and see themselves.
 Today's dads are going great, but society could make it easier for them to be the dads they want to be.

 Dads want to be equal parents

 Modern dads take parenting seriously, spending three times as much time with their children as men did two generations ago, and they're doing a lot more during that time.

 Back in 1982, a whopping 43% of fathers admitted they'd never changed a diaper.
 In recent years, that number went down to about 3%, and that's great, because research indicates that when dads dress, diaper and bathe their babies, the father-child relationship grows stronger as the child grows.

 Today's dads get that.
 Research shows millennial dads have more egalitarian beliefs about childcare, and are striving to see more even distribution of parenting duties in their own households.
 The numbers prove things aren't perfect—many dads admit things aren't yet even in their homes (mom still does more)— but one study from 2017 found modern dads devote 30 more minutes to daily household chores than their own fathers did, and they're spending more time with their kids than previous generations.

 That's huge.
 Engaged fathers create all kind of benefits for kids.
 They're teaching our daughters that they are not less than boys and teaching our sons that dishes and laundry aren't "women's work" (those things are just a part of being an adult).